2019 | 2020 IMMERSION DOCTOR CARE PROGRAM

 |Please allow time for reading, mindful practice and journal writing.
 This will be at your own discretion.|

-The programs will run beginning February - end early December.
+The programs will run beginning February - end November/December.

-Please join our mailing list to be the first to know the 2020 dates and that registration has opened.
+Please join our mailing list to be the first to know future dates and that registration has opened.

 Can I receive CPD points for this program?

 Yes as self directed learning and in line with your personal learning plan.

 Is the program tax deductible?